Home Ā» Other Categories Ā» How To Detect Hidden Cameras in 5 Simple Steps (And What To Do After)

 1. Scan the environment carefully for spy cams

-Checking the surroundings carefully is the first and most basic step in spotting hidden cameras.
+Checking your surroundings carefully is the first and most basic step in spotting hidden cameras.
 Take time to visually assess the location.

-In many cases, hidden cameras may actually be quite juvenile devices–poorly assembled, with wires and circuitry visible, or otherwise poorly hidden, so simple visual assessments are useful.
+In many cases, hidden cameras are quite juvenile–poorly assembled, with wires and circuitry visible, or otherwise not hidden well.
+That’s why simple visual assessments are important.

 2. Check for keyholes, holes or unusual objects